AltBeacon/android-beacon-library/configure.md

    }
    ```

-4. Edit your build.gradle file to add this AAR as a dependency like so:
+add the library AAR as a dependency like so:

    ```
    dependencies {
-     compile 'com.radiusnetworks:android-beacon-library:2+@aar'
+     compile 'org.altbeacon:android-beacon-library:2+@aar'
    }
    ```

+See [the reference app's build.gradle file](https://github.com/AltBeacon/android-beacon-library-reference/blob/android-studio/app/build.gradle) for an example.